Krnsand/pp4-restaurants/README.md

 * Hit the 'open browser' button or visit ```http://localhost:8000/``` in the browser.
 * Use the website as usual.

-The local database db_sqlite3 was used for most of the local deployment process, since it was easier to reset migrations in case of misatakes or a change of mind during the development process.
+The local database db_sqlite3 was used for most of the local deployment process, since it was easier to reset migrations in case of mistakes or a change of mind during the development process.
 However, in the development version, DEBUG was set to True, so that error messages would show.

 ### Production Deployment Initial

-Before starting work, the project was deployed to Heroku.
+Before starting the work, the project was deployed to Heroku.
 This was done early in the process, to prevent having to deal with difficulties of deployment close to the project deadline.
-I did however run into difficulties anyways with my static files and cloudinary, but the tutors of Code Institute helped me fix these issues.
+I did however run into difficulties anyways with my static files and Cloudinary, but the tutors of Code Institute helped me fix these issues.
 The following steps were performed for deployment:

 #### Create Heroku app: